+M.Div.
 Competency Label 1.
-Performs ministry with an awareness of personal calling, gifting, and Self-Aware theological reflection.
+Performs ministry with an awareness of personal calling, gifting, and theological Self-Aware reflection.
 2. Faithfully interprets and applies the Bible.
 Biblically Literate 3.
 Ministers out of an historical awareness of the faith and its expressions.
 Historically Grounded 4.
-Ministers based on theological convictions expressive of evangelical Theologically Grounded thought.
-5. Grasps evangelical convictions to confront moral issues.
+Ministers based on theological convictions expressive of evangelical thought.
+Theologically Grounded 5.
+Grasps evangelical convictions to confront moral issues.
 Ethically Grounded 6.
 Teaches using approaches that are biblically and educationally appropriate.
 Apt Teacher 7.
-Prepares programs and personnel to provide for the teaching ministry of the Educational Leader church.
-8. Manages personal and ministry finances well.
+Prepares programs and personnel to provide for the teaching ministry of the church.
+Educational Leader 8.
+Manages personal and ministry finances well.
 Financial Manager 9.
-Leads others in planning and execution of plans with foresight and Strategic Planner flexibility.
-10. Engages in and leads worship that is biblical and meaningful.
-Worship Planner/Leader

-11. Able to practice and teach spiritual disciplines for life-long spiritual growth and health.
+Leads others in planning and execution of plans with foresight and flexibility.
+Strategic Planner 10.
+Engages in and leads worship that is biblical and meaningful.
+Worship Planner/Leader 11.
+Able to practice and teach spiritual disciplines for life-long spiritual growth and health.
 Disciple Maker 12.
 Communicates the biblical message clearly.
+Communicator

-Communicator 13.
-Ministers in the context of a relationship with God, self and others.
+13. Ministers in the context of a relationship with God, self and others.
 Pastoral Leader 14.
 Counsels others out of a personal faith, compassion, and theological reflection.
 Counselor 15.
-Exhibits a personal commitment to fulfill the Great Commission in life and ministry.
-Missionally Committed 16.
-Exegetes culture and worldview of a people group with application to life and the contextualization of the gospel.
-Culturally Intelligent 17.
+Exhibits a personal commitment to fulfill the Great Commission in life and Missionally Committed ministry.
+16. Communicates truth with intercultural skill.
+Culturally-Informed Communicator 17.
 Communicates the gospel clearly and persuasively.
 Personal Evangelist 18.
 Manages ministry and personal relationships well.
 Relational Leader 19.
 Adept at the discovery, evaluation and use of information pertinent to ministry Well-Informed Minister